Of the various qualities attributed to Empedocles, humility was not one of them. He is quoted as saying:

 “An element, we take it, is a body into which other bodies may be analyzed, present in them potentially or in actuality (which of these, is still disputable), and not itself divisible into bodies different in form.
 That, or something like it, is what all men in every case mean by element.”– On the Heavens, III.3, 302a 17-19

-The following diagram illustrates the four elements as described by Aristotle in Generation and Corruption.13
+The diagram that follows illustrates the four components that Aristotle discussed in Generation and Corruption.
+13

 In addition to the four, Aristotle named a fifth element αἰθήρ (aither), known as the classical element aether.
 Aristotle reasoned that the four earthly elements were corruptible, but since the heavenly regions do not change, the stars and so forth must be made out of a different, unchangeable substance.14